Inverbervie: Community groups

 Every year the Gala Committee organise the climax of the community diary in June.
 As part of this event, a 'citizen of the year' and 'young citizen of the year' prizes are awarded.
 The fireworks display is organised and held by the caravan site every year on the Sunday nearest to Bonfire Night.

 Transport

 Inverbervie has regular bus links to Stonehaven, Montrose, Aberdeen and Perth via the X7 Coastrider route.
 It was served by Bervie railway station, the terminus of a branch line from Montrose, from 1865 to 1951, with freight services discontinued in 1966.
+The nearest railway stations are located at Montrose, Laurencekirk or Stonehaven.